 Fast forward some 30 or so years, and apps (especially smartphone apps) are a big part of our everyday life.
 They get us from A to B, help us with our jobs and our studies, and entertain their users.
 State of the art development has resulted in flawlessly designed software that makes apps as proactive as possible for those who use them, and thus – their popularity continues to increase.

-Due to this vast market for smartphone apps, there are now a number of different types.
-Not every kind will be applicable to every business; one of the following may suit yours:
+Due to this vast market for smartphone apps, there are now several different types of apps trending.
+Not every kind will apply to every business; one of the following may suit yours:

 - Productivity mobile apps – productivity applications are a very popular category as they aid a lot of people in their everyday lives.
 Whether it’s checking your work email, managing your breakdown cover or even paying for groceries – productivity apps are one of the most in-demand and commonly used in the market.

-- Social media mobile apps – perhaps the app with the longest shelf life is ‘the social media app’.
+- Social media mobile apps – perhaps the app with the longest shelf life is ”˜the social media app’.
 Main platforms include Twitter, Facebook, Snapchat, LinkedIn and Instagram, and regular updates and UX improvements see a very low turnover for these smartphone apps.
-These 5 pretty much monopolise the market though, (with the exception of Tumblr, Pinterest etc.) so this isn’t an easy category to break into.
+These 5 pretty much monopolise the market though, (except Tumblr, Pinterest etc.) so this isn’t an easy category to break into.

 - News mobile apps – and finally, the last category of the smartphone app is the news app.
-Popular amongst all age groups but largely dominated by the big names, this is a field that you’d need to provide something new and fresh in order to be successful in.
-The most popular apps include BBC, Feedly, Buzzfeed, Google News etc. but there are many more that are used readily on a daily basis too.
+Popular amongst all age groups but largely dominated by the big names, this is a field that you’d need to provide something new and fresh to be successful in.
+The most popular apps include BBC, Feedly, Buzzfeed, Google News etc. but there are many more that are used readily daily too.